 Project management tools range from basic to complex.
 Complex options include tools such as Microsoft Project Server or Microsoft Project Online.
-They provide many features but can be expensive and require special skill sets to use them effectively and efficiently.
+They provide many features but can be expensive and require unique skill sets to use effectively and efficiently.

-Keep reading to learn more about how implementing SharePoint technology can benefit your project management team and your business.
+Keep reading to learn more about how implementing a Microsoft SharePoint solution can benefit your project management team and your business.

 You can eliminate time spent searching through emails or file cabinets to find what you’re looking for.
 You can easily access and share information.

-SharePoint allows you to manage the documents that help manage your projects.
-These documents include your project plan, project schedule and other supporting information created throughout the lifecycle of the project.
+SharePoint allows you to manage the documents necessary for your projects.
+These documents include your project plan, project schedule and other supporting information created throughout the project’s lifecycle.

-Beyond documents, SharePoint lists are also an effective tool.
-One example is the creation of a task list.
-You can use task lists to add tasks that can be assigned to individuals.
-It provides centralized task tracking for your project and keeps everyone up to speed.
+Beyond documents, a SharePoint list is an effective tool.
+You can use a task list to add tasks assigned to individuals.
+It provides centralized task tracking for your project.

-The collaboration of team members is one of the most important aspects of project management.
-SharePoint allows you to collaborate and communicate in more ways than ever before.
+The collaboration of team members is one of the most critical aspects of collaborative project management.
+Microsoft SharePoint allows you to collaborate and communicate in more ways than ever before.

 In addition to the lists and libraries discussed above, SharePoint web parts can also be used to provide updates and announcements to team members and project managers.
 These may be individual task updates or project changes that need to be shared for the whole team to see.

 SharePoint and SharePoint Online, part of Office 365, are designed to allow you to customize your permissions.
-This ensures your information is accessible to those who need it but also secure.
+This ensures your information is accessible to those who need it.

 Security starts with your SharePoint project management template.
 You decide what teams or groups are necessary to secure your projects and they can be built right into the template.

-Perhaps some team members only need access to certain parts of the project.
-Without a means of controlling access to documents, companies are often required to rely on paper files for content with sensitive data.
+Some team members need access to certain parts of the project.
+Without controlling access, companies are often required to rely on paper files for content with sensitive data.
 Storing your information in a single SharePoint site does not mean everyone can see everything.
 With SharePoint, you have complete control over access.

 SharePoint Online Project Management

-- Using Microsoft Teams for chatting with team members and to schedule regular project meetings
+- Using Microsoft Teams for chatting with team members and scheduling regular project meetings

-- Using Microsoft PowerApps and Flow to build data forms, automate a project intake process or to automate task notifications
+- Using Microsoft PowerApps and Flow to build data forms, automate a project intake process, or automate task notifications

 Project management with SharePoint Online gives the same great benefits as traditional SharePoint while expanding capabilities.
 When considering a move from on-premises SharePoint to SharePoint Online, it is important to consider features and functionalities beyond just SharePoint.

-SharePoint is especially helpful for managing projects that often have many moving parts that depend on one another.
+SharePoint is especially helpful for managing projects that are not complex and do not require specialized project management software.
 You can streamline your project management and stay on top of your game.

-If you are interested in learning more about how SharePoint – or SharePoint Online – can work for you, contact us today to learn more.
+If you are interested in learning more about how SharePoint – or SharePoint Online – can work for you, reach out to our Microsoft team.